Support #24359

 I think that any recommended solution is going to have to integrate with a third-party service.
 Copying Ray and Jeremy here in case they have more thoughts.

-Updated by Raymond Hoh 27 days ago
+Updated by Raymond Hoh about 2 months ago

 I've done a quick look at the available third-party hosted website analytics options out there and I think Clicky is decent.